 "Ouch!"
 The unexpected pain shot up his arm like a bee sting.
 The fingers of the gloves that covered Evaristus' hands had turned sharp and cut through his skin.
 The blood was spilling into a small vial that the demon held in its other hand.

 "What is wrong with you?!"
 Glaw shouted, but didn't try to pull his arm free.
 Evaristus' fingers were still impossibly sharp, the tips buried in Glaw's skin like a threat.

 Neither Adviser Kinsey nor Evaristus answered his question.
-With panic slowly mounting inside his chest Glaw watched the vial fill up, a lot of the blood missing it and staining the bed sheet he was sitting on.
-The blank wooden mask remained turned towards the vial the entire time, as if Evaristus could see through it and was measuring the amount of blood, waiting for it to be enough.
+With panic slowly mounting inside his chest Glaw watched the vial fill up, a lot of the blood missing it and staining the sheet he was sitting on.
+The blank wooden mask remained turned towards the vial the entire time as if Evaristus could see through it and was measuring the amount of blood, waiting for it to be enough.

-The second Evaristus let go of his arm Glaw threw himself backwards.
+The second Evaristus let go of his arm Glaw threw himself backward.
 His back hit the wall with a thud.
 Evaristus paid him no mind, only got to his feet and turned, taking the vial and leaving the room without a word.
 The lock on the door gave off a green spark as the door slid shut.

 Glaw cradled his bleeding arm to his chest, staining his clothes red.
 Adviser Kinsey was still humming, swaying slightly as she smashed the contents of the mortar to a fine mush.
 There was water in the bowl now, though there was no tap on the wall it could have come from.
 Without ceremony, Adviser Kinsey grabbed a handful of the mush she'd made and threw it in the bowl.
 The water took on a sickly, red-brown color, with pieces of leaves and petals floating around on the surface.